kstewart/kstewart.me/_posts/2010-02-20-mobile-is-the-new-desktop.markdown

 The iPhone (and now, the Droid and Nexus One and *insert next model smartphone here*) and iPad are showing what the future holds.
 Mobile devices are the new personal computers.
 Their form factor combined with native apps, including desktop class Web browsers, make them the perfect devices for information consumption.
 Desktops and laptops will be relegated to mostly *content creation* tasks.
 I can easily see my son's first computer being a tablet of some sort.
 And, that's great.

 As a developer, however, I STILL don't want to get sucked into the "develop for our platform" crap that dominated the desktop era.
-I will readily concede that their is still a need for native applications.
+I will readily concede that there is still a need for native applications.
 Heck, I still use them!
 I'm just not interested in *writing them*.

 Many talk about **software plus services** but this is usually just a way to position rich client technology.
 I believe in software that *complements* services. iTunes is actually a good example of this, but the plethora of Twitter clients is an even better one.
 Twitter the Web service was valuable in and of itself, but by exposing a great API, clients could be built that made it even more valuable.
 I'm kinda partial to [Tweetie](http://www.atebits.com/tweetie-iphone/) myself.